freshbreathmint/miracle/doc/About.md

 For more details on using the Miracle Framework extension, see the [VSC Extension Guide](doc/VSC%20Extension.md).

+To learn more about developing your application, try reading [Application Example](doc/Application%20Example.md).

 ## Current State

 Significant progress has been made, with core mechanisms for dynamic library loading, function resolution, and cross-platform support implemented.
 The next development phase will focus on implementing the hot reloading feature and beginning development on the Sage Engine.